percona/pmm-doc/docs/get-started/HA.md

     openssl req -new -x509 -key pmm.key -out pmm.crt -days 365
     ```

-    You will be asked to enter details such as your country, state, organization name, etc. The `-days 365` option sets the certificate to be valid for the next 365 days.
+    Enter country, state, organization name, etc. when asked.
+Use `-days 365` option for 365-day certificate validity.

-5. Copy your SSL certificate and private key to the directory you created in the previous step.
-Ensure that the certificate file is named **`pmm.crt`** and the private key file is named **`pmm.key`**.
-Concatenate these two files to create a PEM file.
+5. Copy your SSL certificate and private key to the directory you created in the step 4.
+Ensure that the certificate file is named `pmm.crt` and the private key file is named `pmm.key`.

+    Concatenate these two files to create a PEM file:

     ```bash
     cat pmm.crt pmm.key > pmm.pem